elabftw/elabdoc/doc/addons.rst

 What are addons?
 =================

-Addons are services that can be deployed to provide extended functionnality for eLabFTW.
+Addons are services that can be deployed to provide extended functionality for eLabFTW.
 They are not a requirement but are definitely recommended.

 Chem Plugin
 ===========